 Have 30 minutes?
 Read our Executive summary Have 1 Business Day?
-Read the full Workgroup Report Have 2 Business Days?
-Read the full Workgroup Report and Annexes.
+Read the full Code Administrator Consultation Have 2 Business Days?
+Read the full Code Administrator Consultation and Annexes.

 Status summary: The Workgroup have finalised the proposer's solution as well as 7 alternative solutions.
-They are now seeking approval from the Panel that the Workgroup have met their Terms of Reference and can proceed to Code Administrator Consultation.
+We are now consulting on this proposed change.